Black-Thor/CV/Readme.md

   - Conducted regular security assessments and implemented remediation strategies to maintain robust and secure IT environments.

 - **Infrastructure Migration**:
-  - Led the successful migration of six applications from CentOS 7 to Red Hat 8, ensuring minimal downtime and seamless transition.
+  - Led the successful migration of six applications from **CentOS 7** to **Red Hat 8**, ensuring minimal downtime and seamless transition.
-  - Planned and organized the migration of a key project to Google Cloud Platform (GCP), optimizing resource allocation and enhancing scalability.
+  - Planned and organized the migration of a key project to **Google Cloud Platform (GCP)**, optimizing resource allocation and enhancing scalability.

 **Full Stack Developer and Technical Project Manager @<a href="https://www.enedis.fr/" target="_blank">Enedis </a> (August 2018 - September 2021)**